 Part 3 – Why Files and Folders Are Disappeared on Windows 10

-Tips on how to find missing files in Windows 10 when they are not really disappeared from the computer.
+The tips will cover how to find missing files in Windows 10 when they have not, in fact, disappeared from the computer.

 There are also cases when files and folders are missing because the drive index has been corrupted.
 In this way, those files become invisible to you.
 In order to see them again, you should check your disk.